wp-plugins/really-simple-captcha-for-buddypress/readme.txt

 == Changelog ==
+= 1.1 =
+* Changed the 'confusing' warning message. (minimal change)

 = 1.0 =
 * First version of the plugin.

 == Upgrade Notice ==
+= 1.1 =
+No need to upgrade if you don't find the warning message confusing.

 = 1.0 =
 No need to upgrade yet.
 Just download.